 Long known for its intimate jazz clubs, soul food institutions and African-American heritage, Harlem draws a diverse crowd of locals and visitors.
 Trendy eateries, stylish speakeasies and bars make for an energetic nightlife scene.
 The area features a mix of 19th-century brownstones and modern high-rises.
 Its main artery, 125th Street, is home to the iconic Apollo Theater, as well as homespun stores and restaurants.

-Celebrity Chef Marcus Samuelsson elevates soul food at Red Rooster, which also features weekly live music.
+Celebrity Chef Marcus Samuelsson elevates soul food at Red Rooster, which also features live music Thursdays, Fridays and Saturdays downstairs at Ginny's Supper Club.
 This is where up-and-coming stars and business professionals mingle.
 Deemed the “queen of soul food,” Sylvia’s has been a Harlem staple visited by presidents and celebrities since 1962.
 This icon remains a culinary must-visit for foodies.
 Sylvia’s gospel brunch Sundays, live music Wednesdays and daily specials scream home-style cooking, within an at-home environment.
 For a more refined upscale farm-to-table menu where a jazz club once stood, Clay is a lovely neighborhood gem.
 The exterior is unassuming and minimalistic, while the interior offers a modern warm ambience perfect for a date night.

 Fashion designers pay homage to the rich cultural history of the Harlem Renaissance at spots like Flamekeepers Hat Club, an upscale, locally owned store offering an array of sophisticated hats for men, in many styles.
 There’s also the Harlem Haberdashery, a retail expression of 5001 FLAVORS, a custom-made apparel company that has created looks for celebrities, recording artists and sports stars for more than 20 years.
 Trunk Show Designer Consignment curates high-fashion items and gives them a second life at the sleek boutique.
 Also check out NiLu, where the store name comes from combining the owner’s sons’ names, Nigel and Luke.
 NiLu sells handcrafted home decor and gifts that showcase the rich culture, amazing artistry and attributes of Harlem and other special places around the world.